sohamsarkar-math/big-data-management-analytics/README.md

 # Big Data Management and Analytics

-This repository contains coursework and programming assignments for the Big Data Management and Analytics course.
+This repository contains coursework and programming for the Big Data Management and Analytics.

-Topics covered include:
+Topics include:

 - Hadoop MapReduce
 - Spark (Apache)